samuelorji/scala/README.md

 # ScalaZONE Content
 This repository contains the content of the [ScalaZONE website](https://scala.zone).
 It stores both lesson text and course structure.
 Everyone is welcome to make PRs with suggestions [TODO contributing.md]

+## Licence
+Content is distributed under the [CreativeCommons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) licence.

-## Deployment triggers
+## Deployment triggers	## Deployment triggers
- - Every commit to the `develop` branch updates the content on the development environment.
+ - Every commit to  the `develop` brach updates the content on development environment.	 - Every commit to the `develop` branch updates the content on the development environment.
- - Every commit to the `stage` branch updates the content on the staging environment.
+ - Every commit to the `stage` brach updates the content on staging environment.	 - Every commit to the `stage` branch updates the content on the staging environment.
- - Every commit to the `master` branch updates the content on the production environment.
-[TODO: Rename master] Only the production environment is accessible to the public.
+ - Every commit to the `main` brach updates the content on production environment.	 - Every commit to the `master` branch updates the content on the production environment.
+Only production environment is accessible to the public.
+Only the production environment is accessible to the public.
 [TODO: add access for other people?]
+People outside of VirtusLab do not have access to `develop` and `stage` environments, but it will be changed in some way in the near future.

 ## Structure overview